Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 **Panning**

-The user is also able to pan, by holding down the left mouse key in the **Drawing Window** and dragging it to a new location.
+The user is also able to pan, by holding down the left mouse key in the Drawing Window and dragging it to a new location.
 Panning can also be used to view the entire contents of the Properties display window while viewing a feature's properties.

 **Schedule Fill Down in the Schedule Window**

 To fill the remining schedule periods with a value, type the value in a blank entry box (for either the **Mine Constraint** or **Process Limit**).
 Select the value, right-click and choose either Copy Up or Copy Down.

-**Rotate View**

-Holding down the **Alt** + **Shift** keys on the keyboard and panning with the mouse will rotate the view displayed in the **Drawing Window**.

-**Copy a Selected Feature in the Drawing Window**
+**Mouse Right-click Options For Selected Feature(s)**

-Use the **Select Feature** button to select a single feature in the active layer.
-Right-click in the **Drawing Window** to copy.
-You can also copy an entire layer by selecting the **Design > Copy All To** Dropdown Menu,
+Use the **Choose Feature** or **Select Features with a Box** Main Menu button to select either a single feature, or several, in the active layer.
+Right-click the mouse in the Drawing Window to bring up the options permitted.
+These are:

+- Copy

+- Remove

+- Hide/Unhide

+**Copy**

 Features may be copied from an active layer to inactive layer.
 To copy from an active layer to an inactive layer, follow the steps mentioned below.

 1. Activate the layer you wish to copy a feature from.
+To activate a layer, simply click on the layer writing in the Layer Menu.

-2. Use the **Select Feature** button, to select the item.
+2. Use the **Choose Feature** or **Select Features with a Box** button, to select the item.
 The selected item will change to a light green color.

 3. Right-click the mouse and select a layer from the dropdown.
 The layers listed will contain all available layers in the current project.
 The selected item will be copied to the selected layer, at the same elevation as in the originating layer.

+4. Verify that the copy procedure worked properly by unchecking the originating layer of the feature and turning on and activating the destination layer.

     **NOTE:**

     - **If a layer (for example, Filler5) does not appear, you must first add the Filler layer.**
-    - **The Mineplan and Schedule layers can not be copied.**
+    - **Only Cutter and Filler layers can be copied.**

-&nbsp;
-4. Verify that the copy procedure worked properly by unchecking the originating layer of the feature and turning on and activating the destination layer.

-**Remove A Selected Feature in The Drawing Window**

 An active layer's features may be removed.
-Use the **Select Feature** button to select a feature, then right-click.
+Use the **Choose Feature** or **Select Features with a Box** button to select a feature, then right-click.
 A **Remove** option will appear in the Drawing Window.

 The available options are:

-- **Current** – removes the currently selected contour.
+- **Current** – removes the selected contour only.
-- **All** – removes all contours in the layer.
+- **All** – removes every contours in the layer.
 - **Above** – removes all contours in the layer vertically above the currently selected contour.
 - **Below** – removes all contours in the layer vertically below the currently selected contour.